Leigh Diffey: Early career: Network Ten and BBC

-Diffey grew up in Queensland, Australia where he briefly raced motorcycles with his friend Daryl Beattie, who eventually became a professional motorcycle racer.
-Diffey, meanwhile, pursued a career in motorsports broadcasting; his first job came in 1990 at the age of 19, calling Ipswich Motorcycle Club racing at Tivoli Raceway.
-Diffey also worked as a physical education teacher at Ipswich Grammar School; he left in 1995 to pursue a full-time career in television and sportscasting.
+Diffey grew up in Queensland, Australia, where he briefly raced motorcycles with his friend Daryl Beattie, who eventually became a professional motorcycle racer.
+Diffey worked as a physical education teacher at Ipswich Grammar School.
+Meanwhile, he began working in motorsports broadcasting; his first job came in 1990 at the age of 19, calling Ipswich Motorcycle Club racing at Tivoli Raceway.
+In 1995 he left his teacher job to pursue a full-time career in sports television.

-Prior to his move to the United States, Diffey commentated on the Superbike World Championship and presented coverage of the World Rally Championship for the BBC in the United Kingdom, working alongside Steve Parrish and Suzi Perry.
-Additionally, Diffey covered V8 Supercars with Greg Rust, Barry Sheene, Bill Woods and Mark Oastler, as well as Formula One racing, both for Network Ten.
+After two years with the Australian Super Touring Championship broadcasting team for Network Ten, Diffey became the V8 Supercars lead announcer in 1997, partnering with Greg Rust, Barry Sheene, Bill Woods and Mark Oastler.
 He also covered the 12 Hours of Sebring, an event for he would call for a total of ten years.